MaximeKjaer/kjaer.io/_posts/2016-09-23-algorithms.md

 ### Dijkstra's algorithm
 - This algorithm only works when all weights are nonnegative.
 - It's greedy, and faster than Bellman-Ford.
-- It's very similar to Prim's algorithm; could also be described as a weighted version of BFS.
+- It's very similar to Prim's algorithm; could also be described as a weighted version of <abbr title="Breadth First Search">BFS</abbr>.

 We start with a Source $$S = \{ s \}$$, and greedily grow *S*.
 At each step, we add to *S* the vertex that is closest to *S* (where distance is defined `u.d + w(u, v)`).